-- Nationwide may not have made their customers aware that their FSAVC will not be contributed by their employer.
+- Nationwide may not have made their consumers aware that their FSAVC will not be contributed by their employer.

-- Nationwide may not have made their consumers aware that they would be choosing the funds for the FSAVC.
+- Nationwide may not have made their customers aware that they would be choosing the funds for the FSAVC.

-- Nationwide may not have made their customers aware about the chance of purchasing "Added Years".
+- Nationwide may not have made their consumers aware about the chance of purchasing "Added Years".

-- Nationwide may not have made their consumers aware that any fees & charges that their FSAVC incurred.
+- Nationwide may not have made their customers aware that any fees & charges that their FSAVC incurred.

 Have Nationwide mis-sold you your FSAVC?

 - I didn't ask Nationwide to set-up my FSAVC.

 - Nationwide led me to believe that my employer would pay into my FSAVC.

 - Nationwide gave me advice that my FSAVC would give me a bigger pension pot upon retirement.

 - I wasn't advised by Nationwide that I would be choosing the funds myself and that I was responsible for its performance.

 - I felt pressured by Nationwide to take out my FSAVC.

 If any of the above reasons for complaint are relevant, you could be entitled to: